ThatQuiz Test Library Take this test now

 • 16.
 16.The prosecution introduces a photocopy of a firearms logbook after claiming the original was burned in an office fire.
 What must the criminologist-prosecutor establish first?

-A) That the information is relevant.
+C) That the copy is certified.

-B) That the copy is certified.
+D) That the information is relevant.

-C) That the original existed and was lost without bad faith.
+E) That the original existed and was lost without bad faith.

 • 17.
 17.A 10-year-old child witness identifies the accused in a molestation case.
 The defense questions the child’s credibility.
 What should the court consider in determining competence?

-B) The presence of parents during testimony.
+C) The presence of parents during testimony.

 D) Ability to perceive and truthfully relate facts.